-Ider ntification of new management sites been heavily infe of sites has had r s found in a drainage channel that had previously ested, so the discovery was not unexpected.
-One no plants present previously needed control t to an active status.
-This meant an increase in the total treatment area, but all sites were accessible from the ground and able to be controlled twice.
-Environmental DNA sampling in Whareroa Stream detected the genus Zizania , which led us to survey Queen Elizabeth Park - finding no infestations.
-Our total number of sites is now 11, at 15.32 hectares total size, which includes buffer areas around the actual plants to allow for the extensive rhizome systems.
-Performance Measure Details Incident investigation and response Response to reports from the public on National Interest Pest Response plants will initially be responded to within five working days and actions completed within 20 working days.
-No reports received.
-One new site wa been heavily infe of sites has had r work, returning i This meant an in were accessible Environmental D genus Zizania, w finding no infest Our total numbe which includes b the extensive rhi and response om the public on Response plants led to within five ons completed One new site was found in a been heavily infested, so the of sites has had no plants pr work, returning it to an activ This meant an increase in th were accessible from the gro Environmental DNA samplin genus Zizania, which led us the finding no infestations.Our total number of sites is which includes buffer areas the extensive rhizome systemResult and response om the public on Response plants led to within five ons completed
+NIPR species Identification of new management sites Manchurian wild rice One new site was found in a drainage channel that had previously been heavily infested, so the discovery was not unexpected.
+One of sites has had no plants present previously needed control work, returning it to an active status.
+This meant an increase in the total treatment area, but all site were accessible from the ground and able to be controlled to Environmental DNA sampling in Whareroa Stream detected genus Zizania, which led us to survey Queen Elizabeth Park - finding no infestations.
+Our total number of sites is now 11, at 15.32 hectares total s which includes buffer areas around the actual plants to allow the extensive rhi zome syste ms. Performance Measure Result Details Incident investigation Response to reports from National Interest Pest will initially be respond working days and action within 20 working days and response om the public on Response plants led to within five ons completed s.
+Achieved No reports received.

 Performance Measure Result Details

-Best practice management All management sites visited on scheduled best practise rotation.
+Best practice management

+All management sites visited on scheduled best practise rotation.
 Achieved Ground based control undertaken twice at all sites this year, reaching sites inaccessible the previous year.

 Performance Measure Result Details

 Progress towards eradication

-Annual decrease in number of adult plants observed and in the infestation area of existing sites.
-Partially Achieved Plants present at nine of 11 sites.
-Total infestation area increased by 1.08 ha, a result of control work not carried out in the 2021-22 year due to resource consent issues.
+Annual decrease in number of adult Partially Plants present at nine of 11 sites.

+plants observed and in the infestation area of existing sites.
+Achieved Total infestation area increased by 1.08 ha, a result of control work not carried out in the 2021-22 year due to resource consent issues